Navalmartin/navalmartin_mir_aws_utils/README.md

 SES is a simple email service that we  can use to send marketing emails such as special offers, transactional emails such as order confirmations, and other types of correspondence such as newsletters.
 You can find more details <a herf="https://docs.aws.amazon.com/ses/latest/dg/Welcome.html">here</a>.
+A nice tutorial about SES can be found at <a href="https://hands-on.cloud/boto3-ses-tutorial/">Boto3 SES – Complete Tutorial</a>

 ```
 from pydantic import EmailStr